LumIT-Automation/api-vmware/docs/VirtualMachine-deploy-POST_Readme.txt

     ]
 },
+If the whole "networkDevices" key is missing, the new virtual machine will have an exact copy of the nics of the template connected to tha same networks.
 "existent" dict key:
     - If the key is missing, the nics of the templates are cloned as is.
     - If the key is present but the list is empty ( "existent": [], ), the nics of the template are not copied in the new virtual machine (the vm can be without network cards or have "new" nics only).
-    - If the label of a nic doesn't match any label in the template, the deploy fail with a 400 error.
+    - If the label of a nic doesn't match any label in the template, the deploy fail with a 400 error (a device with an empty label is skipped).
     - If the deviceType of a nic is different from the one in the template with the same label the deviceType of the nic is changed.
     - If the networkMoId is not valid (there is not a network with that moId) the deploy fail with a 400 error.